July 28, 2021

 Bucolic England at its quaintest, the rolling hills and green fields of the Cotswolds make for a beautiful road trip – whether you’ve got a few hours or a few days.

 The whole area covers almost 800 square miles, crossed with quiet country roads begging to be explored.
 Spend a few days slowly driving from village to village, hiking among the “wolds” (hills).
 Pretty villages, all golden stone and thatched roofs, are the norm in this part of the world, so make sure to plan a route that ticks off a few.
 Streamside Lower Slaughter and its Upper counterpart, along with low-stone bridges of Bourton on Water and hilltop Painswick offer a taste of the Cotswolds at its most laidback and scenic.

 Driving up from the elegant market town Cirencester to pay the Bard a visit in Stratford-upon-Avon takes you through the centre of the Cotswold with plenty of opportunities for detours and lazy deviations.

-A spectacular coastal path hugging the rugged Atlantic shore between Belfast and Londonderry, the Causeway Coastal Route is Northern Ireland’s answer to the North Coast 500.
+A spectacular coastal path hugging the rugged Atlantic shore between Belfast and Derry, the Causeway Coastal Route is Northern Ireland’s answer to the North Coast 500.
 While the absolute highlight is the Giant’s Causeway, a UNESCO site of towering basalt columns, the route takes in many of the best day trips from Belfast, including castles, coves and cracking sea views.